Back to all Advice

 You can get tunnel vision after focusing on a problem for weeks or months, so make sure to obtain outside perspectives.
 Talk to people about your work, and get them to ask you tough questions.
 Many people will initially give you a polite ‘looks good!’ rather than being honest that they had a hard time understanding you.
 That is not helpfu, s o be sincere and persistent in asking them to point out tricky parts and give suggestions.
 Once people see that you genuinely want constructive criticism, they will give you the more useful feedback that you need.

-When you give presentations, make sure to remember what questions people ask you, so you can preemptively address them in the future.
+When you give presentations, remember what questions people ask you, so you can preemptively address them in the future.
 There is a progression in obtaining feedback.
-First, when you write or create a presentation, you will spot gaps and address them.
-Second, when your advisor sees your work, they will raise questions for you to address.
-Third, when you present or share paper drafts with fellow students, they will raise questions.
-Finally, when you present at a conference, publish a paper, or interview for a job, you will have sorted out the tricky parts during the earlier stages, so that you are delivering polished and clear work.
-The initial stages are critical to honing your thinking and ideas, so don't think that the first version of your research you share with others is finished work.
+When you write or create a presentation, you will spot gaps and address them.
+When your advisor sees your work, they will raise further questions for you to address.
+When you present or share paper drafts with peers, they will raise questions.
+Finally, when you present at a conference, publish a paper, or interview for a job, you should have sorted out the tricky parts during those earlier stages, so that you are delivering polished and clear work.
+The initial stages are critical to honing your thinking and ideas, so don't ever think that the first version of your research you share with others is finished work.

 Make good impressions